ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 : Within-layer navigation means that SIMAP client applications should be able to move amongst entities that belong to the same layer.
 For example, in the IGP layer, the navigation should allow moving between OSPF/IS-IS management domains, OSPF/IS-IS areas, OSPF/IS-IS processes, OSPF/IS-IS interfaces, and OSPF/IS-IS links.
-: Between‑layer navigation is the navigation across layers that should display the dependencies of entities in one layer on those in another.
+: Between-layer navigation is the navigation across layers that should display the dependencies of entities in one layer on those in another.
 For instance, an IP interface that is supported by an Ethernet interface should be visible when moving between the corresponding layers.

 REQ-EXTENSIBLE:
 : SIMAP must be extensible with metadata.
 As examples, a controller or the client application could add a custom "location" attribute to a node to record its physical site, or a controller could attach a "vendorId" field to a device node.
-This demonstrates that arbitrary key‑value metadata can be appended to any element in the model without altering the core schema.
+This demonstrates that arbitrary key-value metadata can be appended to any element in the model without altering the core schema.

 REQ-PLUGG:
 : SIMAP must be pluggable.
 That is,